jefferyvincent/alertMe/README.md

 # AlertMe
-Displays material UI alerts given from input.
+Displays material UI alerts from form input fields.
 Built entirely using React Hooks and TypeScript.

 To use this repo:
  - cd into this working directory